Our rating(3.6/5)

 As an offshoot of the British bank NatWest, Tyl was launched to compete with other card machine solutions at a relatively simple cost.
 The question is: does it offer enough over leading alternatives?

-• Highs: User-friendly payment terminals.
-Tailored fees.
-Next-day payouts.
+• Pros: Fairly simple package.
+Potentially tailored fees.
 Expandable POS features on Flex.

-• Lows: Year’s lock-in.
-Fees not transparent.
+• Cons: Year’s lock-in.
 Hourly, not real-time, reporting portal.
 No EPOS integration.
-Limited service.
+Limited customer service.

 • Choose if: You already bank with NatWest and want to keep everything payments-related with one provider.